-The new General Data Protection Regulation (GDPR) came into force in the UK on 25 May 2018 and failing to comply can land businesses with substantial fines and reputational problems.
-It’s not just large companies that need to understand their data protection obligations, but also small businesses, charities, and even sole traders.
+The UK GDPR has been in force since 2018 and failure to comply can land businesses with substantial fines and reputational problems.
+It’s not just large companies that need to understand and comply with their data protection obligations, but also small businesses, charities, and even sole traders.

 What data do you hold?

-The first step to ensuring compliance will involve working out what data you hold, where it came from, where it is stored, how it is accessed and what internal policies (if any) are in place to process and protect it.
-This type of review is likely to be time consuming but is very necessary.
+The first step to ensuring compliance involves working out what data you hold, where it came from, where it is stored, how it is accessed and what internal policies (if any) are in place to process and protect it.
+This type of review is likely to be time consuming but is necessary.

-In particular, three key areas affected by the new rules under the GDPR are:
+Three key areas affected by rules under the UK GDPR are:

 - HR or personnel - How do you gather and store information about your employees?
 Do your staff have the right training to understand what they should be doing to keep your business compliant under the new rules?